danchoi/ri_vim/README.markdown

 ### The documentation window

-* `,m` invokes the class/module method autocompletion window
+* `,rr` invokes the class/module method autocompletion window
 * `-` goes up from a method page to the page of the parent class or module
 * `CTRL-o` and `CTRL-i` jump you back and forward through the documentation pages you've visited